 During pregnancy, the fetus is surrounded by amniotic fluid, a substance much like water.
 Amniotic fluid contains live fetal cells and other substances, such as alpha-fetoprotein (AFP).
 These substances provide important information about your baby's health before birth.

 What Is Amniocentesis?

 Why Is an Amniocentesis Performed?

-Because amniocentesis presents a small risk for both the mother and her baby, the prenatal test is generally offered to women who have a significant risk for genetic diseases, including those who:
+Because amniocentesis presents a small risk for both the mother and their baby, the prenatal test is generally offered to women who have a significant risk for genetic diseases, including those who:

 - Have an abnormal ultrasound or abnormal lab screens